 Still, its location amid the limestone mountains is pretty and the site makes for a lovely stroll even if much of the citadel is in ruins.
 I must also concede that Hua Lu was home to the most fabulous cow I’ve ever met.

 If you’re going to Trang An or Van Long, you can easily check out this ancient capital on the way.

 At first, I wasn’t quite sure what this place was all about.
 It’s a bit hidden, reached by one road that goes into the national park.
 You then enter a park with rivers and small lakes, which feels like it’s partly wild nature and partly a landscaped park.

 But then it turns out a joy to walk riverside bamboo bridges and walkways, exploring the caves, and finally discovering the viewing platform at the furthest edge of the park.
 From there, you can watch an epic nesting area where thousands of white birds flock, especially in the morning and late afternoon.

-What’s most surprising about Thung Nham Bird Garden is how quiet it is.
-Despite being only a 10-minute motorbike ride from Tam Coc, it’s clearly not on the usual tourist trail.
-While there are boat rides through the park, in this case, I think it’s nicer to do things by foot.
-(There are paths to all parts of the park.)
+What’s most surprising about Thung Nham Bird Garden is how quiet it is despite being only a 10-minute motorbike ride from Tam Coc.
+While there are boat rides through the park, in this case, I think it’s nicer to do things by foot as there are paths to all parts of the park.